shimaore/most-couchdb/with-update.coffee.md

           await @put data
         return

+`merge`: update the fields indicated by `data` in an existing document indicated by `id` The update is only processed if the document would change.

       merge: (id,data) ->
         @__update id, data, (doc) -> Object.assign {}, doc

+`update`: update a document
+The update is only processed if the document would change.

       update: (data) ->
         @__update data._id, data, (doc) -> {_rev:doc._rev}